 The Leaded Shade was first seen to be advertising in the January, 1976 issue of the GPU News; however, it was also listed in the 1975 Bob Damron Guide, so presumably it must have opened in late 1974 (depending on the deadline for inclusion in that guide).

 The August 7, 1976 issue of the local "GLIB Guide" describes the business simply as follows: "Was closed for awhile, now reopened."
-The August 28, 1976 issue updated this information: "In our first issue, we didn't have much knowledge about the LEADED SHADE restaurant, so our listing was limited.
+The August 28, 1976 issue of GLIB updated this information: "In our first issue, we didn't have much knowledge about the LEADED SHADE restaurant, so our listing was limited.
 The owners of the LEADED SHADE called us up and reminded us that they have completely remodeled their establishment, and they have told us it is predominately a boy's bar.
 The restaurant is open afterhours on Thursday, Friday and Saturday from 2am to?, and is open daily from 3 pm."

 An advertisement in 1979 states "under new management... your host, Larry Weber, invites you to stop in soon..."